 may optionally be used to separate the bytes of a fingerprint; this

-allows to cut and paste the fingerprint from a key listing output.
+enables cutting and pasting the fingerprint from a key listing output.
 If

 the line is prefixed with a